1165 København K

 It must be clear whether an article calls for objectivity and fairness, or whether it is an opinion piece or a review, which allows the journalist to convey subjective opinion and personal observations.

-The University Post is for all staff and students at the University of Copenhagen no matter what their political and religious affiliation or sexual preference.
+The University Post is for all staff and students at the University of Copenhagen no matter their political and religious affiliation or sexual preference.
 Journalists must therefore not let personal prejudice, sympathy or antipathy get in the way of objectivity concerning any given subject.

 Quotes must reproduce correctly what the source said, and make the beliefs of the source clear.
 Rewriting quotes is allowed if they are otherwise too difficult to read, but this must be done with respect for the source’s opinions, and with their permission unless it concerns corrections that are purely of a grammatical nature.